Matiasus/framework/README.md

 // new instance of form tag
 $html = new \Vendor\Form\Form();
 </pre>
-Then have to be set sending method (POST, GET) by
+Then must be defined form method (POST, GET)
 <pre>
 // set method
 $form->setMethod('POST');
 </pre>
-and acction (where can be send form request) by:
+and acction (where can be send form request)
 <pre>
 // set action
 $form->setAction('index.php');